ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 ### Roles

-A user can be assigned one of 6 different roles for external customer access.
+A user can have one of 6 different roles for external customer access.

 Each subsequent role in the list below also includes the rights granted by the previous.